cosmosdevs/GameOfZones/README.md

 To recapture the original spirit of Phase 1a, the objectives for Phase 1b will be different than the initial challenge.
 During Phase 1b, we will be limiting the number of tokens given to each team to improve the stability of the hub, removing restrictions on trust periods in the software, and disqualifying any team that pools their genesis allocated doubloons for additional gas.

 * Every team should append -1b to their chain ID.
-An official Team Roster that maps chain IDs and Relayer addresses to team names will be published on the GoZ Github repository on May 14th at 7pm UTC.
+An official Team Roster that maps chain IDs and Relayer addresses to team names is available here.
 * Trust periods will be unrestricted on the software.
 * Players will be restricted to `1.25 million doubloons` in the addresses.
 * This amount should provide enough tokens for a minimum trust period of 10 minutes.